Emperor Momozono: Reign

-Prince Toohito acceded to the throne on 9 June 1747 as Emperor when his father abdicated in his favor.
+Prince Tōhito acceded to the throne on 9 June 1747 as Emperor when his father abdicated in his favor.
 The era name was then changed from Enkyō to Kan'en (meaning "Prolonging Lenience") to mark the occasion.
 Momozono fathered at least two sons with a court lady named Ichijō Tomiko during his reign.
 While he held the political title of Emperor, it was in name only as the shōguns of the Tokugawa family controlled Japan.
 During the first year or so of Momozono's reign the first performance of the popular eleven-act puppet play Kanadehon Chūshingura was performed.
 The fictionalized story of the play is about samurai revenge, and the 1702 vendetta of the 47 rōnin.
 Also of note was a Ryukyuan diplomatic mission from Shō Kei of the Ryūkyū Kingdom which was received by the shogunate.
 On 7 October 1749 a powerful storm struck Kyoto, and the keep of Nijō Castle burned after it was struck by lightning.
 The era name was changed to Hōreki in 1751 to mark the death of the retired Emperor Sakuramachi, and the death of the former shōgun Tokugawa Yoshimune.
 In the year that followed a second Ryukyuan diplomatic mission from Shō Boku of the Ryūkyū Kingdom arrived in Edo.
 Momozono had no role in these missions as they were expected to pay tribute to the shogunate.